Valer100/winaccent/docs/other-features/settings.md

 ## Colored taskbar and Start menu
-This option can also be find on Windows 10 and 11 in Settings > Personalization > Color.
+This option can also be found on Windows 10 and 11 in Settings > Personalization > Color.
 It is called "Show accent color on Start and taskbar".
 To check if the Start menu or the taskbar is colored, you can use the `is_start_menu_colored` and `is_taskbar_colored` boolean variables like this:

 ```python
 import winaccent